ddenis73/danalyzer-docs/docs/matlab-environment.md

 ```matlab
 help mean
 ```
 This command will print the help file associated with the function mean.
 The MATLAB website also contains fairly useful documentation.
 When you run into situations you cannot solve, searching for your problem will often find you an answer.
-The MATLAB Central help forum is a good place to look for solutions to problems, as is StackExchange.
+The [MATLAB Answers](https://www.mathworks.com/matlabcentral/answers/index/?s_tid=gn_mlc_an) help forum is a good place to look for solutions to problems.

 ## Code analyzer